MATHEMATICIAN · INVENTOR · AUTHOR

 US Patent

-The world's first three-dimensional open-air particle accelerator system.
+The world’s first three-dimensional open-air particle accelerator system.
+Precision matter manipulation with applications in fusion and biomedical manufacturing.

 Messages from an Ancient Intelligence